kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(a\) A manufacturer who is a United States citizen may apply for a Class I or Class II provisional airworthiness certificate for aircraft manufactured by him within the U.S.

-\(b\) Any holder of an air carrier operating certificate under Part 121 of this chapter who is a United States citizen may apply for a Class II provisional airworthiness certificate for transport category aircraft that meet either of the following:
+\(b\) Any holder of an air carrier operating certificate under [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md|Part 121 of this chapter]] who is a United States citizen may apply for a Class II provisional airworthiness certificate for transport category aircraft that meet either of the following:

 \(1\) The aircraft has a current Class II provisional type certificate or an amendment thereto.